linked-db/linked-ql/README.md

 But it always behaves like a single SQL query.

 The system is introduced step by step below.
-Much of that is mere configurations.
+Much of that is mere configuration.

 ---